2023 Concours Judging

 It is important we have an accurate phone number to reach you on the day of the event.

 We ask that the owner be present during judging.
 (Judging will take place between 9am – 12pm) The judges will ask the owner to open the doors, hood, trunk and glove boxes of the vehicle.
 Hoods should be left closed after judging until judging has ended.
 Windows and convertible tops (if applicable) should be up for judging.

 For the safety of others, please follow these rules:

 A fire extinguisher must accompany the vehicle and be displayed.

 Vehicles may not be held for sale during the show.

 Engines should not be started during the show.

 Vehicles must be stationary and remain on the show field until released for departure.

-Judging will be based on these three general categories, using a point deduction method:
+Judging will be based on these general categories:

 - Vehicle exterior